Jaredlands/printer_on_off/README.md

-# 3D Printer SSD power switch
+# 3D Printer SSR power switch

 This project is a simple power switch for a 3D printer that uses a Raspberry Pi and Mainsail/Fluidd.
 The power switch is controlled by the Raspberry Pi using a GPIO pin.